Kaman-Kalehöyük: Buklukale

+The site of Büklükale is located about 50km northhwest of Kaman-Kalehöyük.
+It is 32 hectares in area, and was originally settled in the Early Bronze Age.
+In the Late Bronze Age it became a part of the Hittite Empire.
+The archaeological history of Buklukale is similar to Kaman.

+The location of Büklükale is significant because it is situated on the west bank at the narrowest point of the Kızılırmak River and served as an important crossing point through the ages.

 Kaman Kalehöyük Archaeological Museum

 Kaman Kalehöyük Archaeological Museum, which was made as a grant by the Japanese Government within the framework of the "Cultural Heritage Preservation Project", covers a total area of 1,500 square meters, 830 square meters of which is open and 470 square meters of which is enclosed.
 It is located near the site.

 In the museum, there are exhibition halls, a cine-vision corner, a library, a laboratory, cafe, warehouses and technical sections that allow examination, research, photography and restoration work.

 The landscaping is arranged in the style of an excavated mound.
 Thus, the visitors were provided to see both the finds unearthed during the excavations and the excavation methods and works.
 Also, the largest botanical garden outside of Japan is built in a "Japanese garden" style.
 The museum received the "Best green museum" award in 2011 and was nominated for the Museum of the Year in Europe in 2012.